bact/spdx-3-model/model/Operations/Vocabularies/ApplicationType.md

 SPDX-License-Identifier: Community-Spec-1.0

-# applicationType
+# ApplicationType

 ## Summary

-The applicationType defines a list of known distribution/deployment contexts as central reference.
+The ApplicationType defines a list of known distribution/deployment contexts as central reference.

 ## Description